mre/envy/README.md

 eval "$(envy hook zsh)"
 ```

-Once you load a new shell, envy will watch directories and set the specified
+Once you open a new shell, envy will watch directories and set the specified
 environment variables from the config file.

 ## Limitations

 * Only supports zsh for now.
 * Only tested on macOS.
 Should also work on Linux and Windows.
-* Does not unset variables yet when you leave a directory.
+* Does not unset variables when you leave a directory.
-* Only developing this for myself.
+* Developing this for myself.
 Thus, this project won't be very actively
   developed.

 [direnv]: https://direnv.net/